dxmv/fitness_app/client/README.md

 - [ ] When deleting a workout, the workout list screen is not refreshed
 - [ ] No text on the workout list screen, telling the user that they have no workouts
 - [ ] Login doesn't redirect to the home screen
+- [ ] Can add infinite sets to the workout
+- [ ] Can add sets with 0 reps
+- [ ] Figure out what to do when the user updates the set

 # Frontend Development Checklist